 But it leads to a second category in this list, and that's the permanent office.
 These are the leaders that are permanent.
 They're still with us today.
 Paul writes, "And he gave some as apostles and some as prophets and some as evangelists and pastors and teachers."
 Just to tell you what you're reading here, the evangelists are those who share the Gospel with the lost.
 They tell them how to be saved, and the pastors and teachers take it from there.
 That's a little simplistic, but the idea is that the evangelist finds them, and the pastors and teachers feed them.
 They help them once they get saved.
 Now, notice what this leads to in verse 12.
 And I'm getting to an application here so just hang in here with me.

 Why did the apostles and prophets lay a foundation for the church?
 Why do evangelists and pastors and teachers minister among us today?
-Verse 12 says, "For the equipping of the saints for the work of service."
-This is all done to equip us.
+Verse 12 says, "for the equipping of the saints for the work of service.…" This is all done to equip us.
 It is all done for the work of service.
 The word "equip" is katartizo in Greek, which means “to prepare” or “to complete” in some instances.
 In regards to medicine, it means “to set a broken bone.”
-We all have doctors in the congregation — and I'm sure all of you have done this — but this word referred to putting a bone back in place, to healing something.
+We all have doctors in the congregation — and I'm sure all of you have done this — but this word referred to putting a bone back in place, to heal something.
 The idea here is that people come into the church in a mess, and the church helps to fix them.
 It's a hospital for sinners, right?
 They come in with sinful habits, and the church helps them break them.
 They come in with worldly thinking, and the church helps them to think Biblically.
 They come in with evil desires, and the church helps them to create Godly desires.
 It equips them.
 It fixes their broken bones, and it does it by putting them to work.

 And I don't think I have to tell you that we live in a very lazy culture.
 Would anybody say “amen” to that?
 I think you know that.
 The idea of working to the glory of God is foreign to most people today.
 They don't come to church to work.
 They come to sleep.
 The hours between 9:15 and 11:00, great time to take a nap during the sermon.
 That's just a cultural...
 The biggest event in America is not the presidential election, it's the Super Bowl, right?
 I mean, millions of people watch that thing.
 I don't know this but I'm guessing, big even here in Canada, NHL playoffs, right?
 Not the elections in parliament, because we love to take it easy.
 We love to sit back and relax.
-We can't wait for the weekend, so we can prop up our feet.
+We can't wait for the weekend so we can prop up our feet.
 But Paul says that Christians don't live for that kind of stuff.
 We live to work.
 It's okay to take a holiday every once in a while.
 It's okay to relax.
 Nothing wrong with that but we were saved to work.

 The famous painter Michelangelo at one point in his career was working himself to death.
 He was painting the Sistine Chapel in Rome and creating the statue of David and some other projects.
 He was working 16, 17 hours a day.
 And his friends told him, "Michelangelo, if you don't slow down, you're going to die."
 They said, "If you don't take it easy, you're going to work yourself to death."
 And Michelangelo replied this way.
 He said, "What else is life for?"
 What else is life for?
 That's the attitude of a Christian.
 What else is life for?
 What really matters?
 You get one shot.
 You get one crack at life.
-And what else it is for but to work for your Lord?
+And what else is it for but to work for your Lord?
 Nothing is as important as spending yourself for Christ.
 Nothing matters like giving yourself for Him.
 What does the poem say?
 "Only one life will soon be passed.
 Only what's done for Christ will last."
 Everything else is just shadow and wind.
 Many of us think life is all about resting and entertainment and fun, but the Bible says you were saved by grace in order to work.
 You were saved by the mercy of God in order to live like a slave of the Lord Jesus Christ.

 And let me just say, this isn't miserable work.
 Jesus said, "My yolk is easy and My burden," is what?
 Light.
 This is a ball.
 And you don't do it against your will.
 On the contrary, you do it with your will with a happy heart.
 But if you're a Christian, God has saved you in order to work.